SIRREG001/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type prints the type of file named iamafile 13-symbolic_link creates a symbolic link to /bin/ls named _ls_ 14-copy_html copies all html files from the current working directory to the parent directory
+12-file_type prints the type of file named iamafile 13-symbolic_link creates a symbolic link to /bin/ls named _ls_ 14-copy_html copies all html files from the current working directory to the parent directory 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u